 Top Ways to Promote A Return To Fertility After IUD Removal

 Most women go on to have successful pregnancies within a year after IUD removal.
 Regardless, it’s a good idea to support the body as you transition off of an IUD.
-Natural therapies rebalance the menstrual cycle, promote a healthy uterine environment and normal cervical mucus production.
+Natural therapies rebalance the menstrual cycle and promote a healthy uterine environment and normal cervical mucus production.
 Here are fertility enhancing therapies to consider after IUD removal:

 - A Fertility Cleanse.
 Fertility Cleansing detoxifies the liver, which is in charge of hormone and toxin metabolism.
 It aids the uterus in its ability to cleanse out old blood during menstruation, and supports normal circulation to the reproductive system.
 A Fertility Cleanse can help your body normalize because the IUD affects the uterine environment and cervical mucus.